Spydirwebb/ai_prompt/PROGESS.md

 29Aug 1:17:52 - Nav created with desktop and mobile layouts.
 Provider component filled out.
 30Aug 1:41:09 - Log in logic with mongoose is created.
-Testing is next 01Sep 1:45:20 - providers work, sign in works with OAuth
+Testing is next 01Sep 1:45:20 - providers work, sign in works with OAuth 06Sep 1:45:20 - sign in rejects after selecting an email.
+Could be because of localhost?